gslin/load-lazyload-images/README.md

 Lazy Load Images is a Google Chrome extension which will load lazyload images automatically.

-Currently we support two types of lazyload plugin:
+Currently we support two types of lazyload plugins:
 * Lazy Load Plugin for jQuery
 * LazyloadImages (YUI)